TIN vs EIN: Tax ID Basics for Business Owners

 Conclusion

-• An EIN is a specific type of TIN assigned to businesses and other entities for tax purposes.
+• EIN is one specific type of TIN used for businesses and certain other entities.

 Michael Seaman